Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

-This post is the invitation to discuss the idea on the [Scientific Python's forum](https://discuss.scientific-python.org/), a recent website for better coordinating the Scientific Python ecosystem.
+This post is the invitation to discuss the idea on the [Scientific Python's forum](https://discuss.scientific-python.org/), a recent website for better coordinating the Scientific Python ecosystem (_we will update this link once the initial post is written there, within the next day or so_).
 The forum is a place for discussing the general idea of array interopeability, and it's a good place to give feedback on the proposed design of the dispatch mechanisms.

 One important aspect of the discussion is to discuss the design choices for the dispatch API.
 We particularly need to come to a conclusion on the topic of